lovethedrake/brigdrake/README.md

-After following all the installation instructions, GitHub users, GitHub organizations, or individual GitHub repositories that install/enable the GitHub App will securely transmit events to your installation of brigdrake.
+After following all the installation instructions, GitHub users, GitHub organizations, or individual GitHub repositories that install/enable the GitHub App will securely transmit events to your installation of BrigDrake.

-Ultimately, brigdrake is just __Brigade__ pre-configured with Drake pipeline support, so a Brigade project must be created for any project you wish to build using brigdrake.
+Ultimately, BrigDrake is just __Brigade__ pre-configured with Drake pipeline support, so a Brigade project must be created for any project you wish to build using BrigDrake.
 Absent corresponding project configuration, Brigade (and thus, brigdrake) will not respond to any of the events it receives.

 To create a Brigade project, use the `brig` tool.
 Pre-built binaries for common